Ketamine Assisted Therapy

 While Ketamine is known to work rapidly in treating mental health conditions, its effects are often short-lived.
 Psychotherapy, on the other hand, can help individuals reframe their thoughts and behaviors and achieve long-lasting improvements in their mental health.
 This combination approach can be particularly effective in maximizing the benefits of both modalities.

 Recent research has indicated that the addition of Ketamine to psychotherapy can enhance the therapeutic outcomes for certain individuals.
 Another advantage of this approach is that patients typically require much lower doses of medication compared to traditional antidepressants.
-At Eulas, we believe that combining Ketamine and Psychotherapy can provide a comprehensive and personalised treatment approach for individuals struggling with their mental health.
+At Eulas, we believe that combining Ketamine and Psychotherapy can provide a comprehensive and personalised treatment approach for those struggling with their mental health.

 What treatments do we offer?